jbantony/yolov5-Object-Counter/README.md

 - --line-thickness    : Keep clean bounding boxes use 1

-- --source 0          : To read from WEbCam
+- --source 0          : To read from WebCam

+- --print_class       : To print the number of detected objects in the frame for the given class eg: --print_class "cell phone"

+- --print_all         : To print all the detected classes in the image

 ##### Optional for Good results
 - --imgsz             : To get more accurate results, use imgsz 800

-- --print_class       : To print the number of detected objects in the frame for the given class
-- --print_all         : To print all the detected classes in the image, default false

-Example Usage
+#### Example Usage

 ```bash
 python detect.py --source 0 --imgsz 800 --line-thickness 1 --print_class person --nosave